 The Definitive Guide – Stone Coated Metal Roofing vs. Asphalt Shingles

-But what should your new roof look like?
+What should my new roof look like?

-What roofing style should you choose?
+What roofing style should I choose?

 So how do you decide between the two?